Lmannumb/startup/notes.md

 ## React 1 Notes

 These packages are pretty useful.
 I haven't even had to actually do anything!
 Luckily for me everything worked on the second try.
 Vite is bundled.
 Router is implemented.
 Billions must interact.

+## React 2 Notes

+Goodness Gracious, I hate working with javascript.
+I was trying to fix a problem with react states for a solid 2 hour period, and when I came back after a break, the bug was gone, and I have not seen it since.